-The hardest part about starting something new is just getting started.
+The hardest part of starting something new is just getting started.

 This is especially true for something like BJJ.
 It can be scary, or daunting, especially for someone with zero martial arts experience.